 Piety level **: "Priest"

 - Smiting - You can smite any monster in view.
 Damage at 0 Invocation ranges from 9-12 (avg 10), and linearly scales to 9-72 (avg 40) at 27 Invocation.
-This is unavoidable, and cannot be reduced by any factor except deep dwarf damage shaving.
+This is unavoidable, and cannot be reduced by any means.
 (3 MP, 3 Piety)

 Piety level ***: "Missionary"

 - Gain orcish followers - Non-summoned, shapeshifted, sleeping, confused or paralyzed orcs (even uniques, eg. Blork) around you may recognize you as their Messiah and turn friendly.
 The chance raises with piety and XL, but is lower for stronger orcs.
 Conversions may happen when:

 - You notice a hostile orc for the first time (including because you hit it or cast a spell on it)